 But in winter, Batchawana Bay transforms.
 Provincial Parks are battened down and gated, ready for Lake Superior’s lake effect snow.
 Seasonal businesses are closed, waiting for the spring thaw to once again welcome visitors to area.
 The travellers who do use this stretch of highway in winter are either driving out of necessity, headed north to snowmobile, or locals headed to their winterized cottages.

-And those travellers, as they drive this stretch of highway in winter, all ask the same question: Where is a washroom?!
+Many travellers, as they drive this stretch of highway in winter, ask the same question: Where is a washroom?!
 We don’t have On-Routes here.
 If you’re going to stop for a coffee, you’ve picked one at the Tim Hortons in Wawa or Sault Ste.
 Marie, depending what direction you’re headed.
 Now that large double-double you needed so desperately is making you desparate for a washrrom

 We have exciting news to share with you: you do have a place to go!

-Traditionally part of Batchawana Bay Provincial Park, the Batchawana Bay Tourist Centre is now open all year, 24 hours a day.
+Part of Batchawana Bay Provincial Park, the Batchawana Bay Tourist Centre, is now open all year, 24 hours a day.
 You’ll find a well-plowed road into the centre, ample parking and, most importantly, clean heated washrooms.
-No more waiting until you reach Sault Ste.
-Marie or Wawa.
-No more pulling over at a private home, begging to use the washroom.
 There’s now a safe place to rest, make a phone call, use the facilities—or just take a break if poor driving conditions have forced you to pull off the road.

 Visiting Batchawana Bay in winter